emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </details>

-I used the following coded blocks to generate respetive graphs representing my results of the stat summaries.
+I used the following code blocks to generate graphs that represent the results of the stat summaries.

 <details>
 <summary>Show R Code</summary>